 For more information about each of the opportunities below, contact artist Joy Lynn Davis directly at joylynndavis (at) yahoo (D0T) com.

-Additional sponsorship is needed to exhibit the project internationally.
+Additional sponsorship is being sought to exhibit the project further in the U.S. and Europe.

 Conduct Research in the Kathmandu Valley